 Monthly conference calls synchronize PRAGMA-ENT activities in all involved countries.

 The Pragma Lake expedition involves participation of researchers at U. Florida, U. Wisconsin, and Virginia Tech.
 The major activities in the reporting period have been to design, deploy, test and document an HTCondor distributed virtual cluster where nodes are connected by the IPOP virtual network overlay for this expedition.
-The team has met via tele-conference on a bi-weekly basis, and has reached out to additional collaborators from the GLEON (Global Lake Ecological Observatory Network) community who we expect to be early adopters of the technology
+The team has met via tele-conference on a bi-weekly basis, and has reached out to additional collaborators from the GLEON (Global Lake Ecological Observatory Network) community who we expect to be early adopters of the technology.

+Lifemapper [Nadya and Aimee]

+The Biodiversity Expedition organized a PRAGMA mini-symposium as part of the 8th International Conference on Serpentine Ecology, hosted by Sabah Parks, Malaysia, in June 2014.
+A set of information management needs emerged relating to the global community for aggregating data at a global scale, and PRAGMA was seen as a potential facilitator.

+Biodiversity Expedition participants collaborated with Univ. of Queensland and Sabah Parks researchers for five days of UAV data capture on Mount Kinabalu (prior to the conference above).
+The activity resulted in a preliminary data set of over 10,000 still images of multispectral data (4 bands) and several hours of video.
+The multispectral data is still being pre-processed (an emerging CI challenge) as the imagery will have a nominal ground resolution of ca. 15 cm.
+The processing, storage, and sharing of these data is a topic we hope to address together with PRAGMA-ENT.

 Specific Objectives: